 If you’re trying to find how to verify the e-mail addresses in your contact list, here are our recommendations:

 Send a confirmation email with a verification link.
-This not only confirms that the e-mail address is legitimate, it also tells you whether or not the recipient is engaged together with your content.
+This not only confirms that the e-mail address is legitimate, but it also tells you whether or not the recipient is engaged together with your content.

-Do Practice of monitoring your audience engagement from time to time for getting better results and outcomes.
+Do Practice monitoring your audience engagement from time to time for getting better results and outcomes.
 This practice will help to eliminate inactive users from your contact list.